visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 So far, we've seen how the set of #Brexit tweets is heavily male-focused, with most people who are tweeted about being men.
 But we might also ask, is this the same across political divides?
 Do tweets supporting Leave or Remain talk about different genders in the same proportion as each other, or is one side more male/female-focused than the other?

 In order to answer this we need a way of classifying tweets as pro-Leave or pro-Remain.
 Previous research has used various text-mining methods for determining political stance of tweets.
-In relation to Brexit, one study used a hashtag-based analysis to classify tweets as Leave/Remain
+In relation to Brexit, [one study]() has used a hashtag-based analysis to classify tweets as Leave/Remain